svanderburg/node2nix/README.md

 -------------------------------
 When NPM packages with optional dependencies are published to the NPM registry, the optional dependencies become regular runtime dependencies.
-As a result, when deploying a package with a broken optional dependency, the deployment with fail, unlike pure optional dependencies that are allowed to fail.
+As a result, when deploying a package with a broken "integrated" optional dependency, the deployment with fail, unlike pure optional dependencies that are allowed to fail.

 To fix these package deployments, it is possible to strip the optional dependencies from packages installed from the NPM registry: